mikenhu/helsinki-hsl-clock/README.md

 ## Add Pi controls in Home Assistant

-Having the display on all the time is bad, I decided to integrate the metro clock into my home assistant setup.
-In HA, you can execute commands to control your Pi with command line and shell command integrations.
+* Having the LCD always on is bad, I decided to integrate this metro clock into my home assistant setup.

+* In HA, you can execute CLI commands to control your Pi with command line and shell command integrations.

 ### Access your Pi from Home Assistant